holloway/xml-zero.js/README.md

 ## Progress

 - [x] Lexer
-- [ ] thing that turns that into hierarchy and provides W3c DOM-lik
+- [ ] thing that turns that into hierarchy and provides W3C DOM-like API